W.I.L.D. Lab

 Self-Sustaining Terrestrial and Aquatic Environmental Studies (Oli, Joe, and Ronan)

-Plant and Fungi Nitrogen-Fixing Relationship Studies (Brian)
+Plant and Fungi Nitrogen-Fixing Relationship Studies (Brian, Charlie)

-Slime Mold Mapping (Branch Extension) (Oli and Joe)
+Slime Mold Mapping (Branch Extension) (Oli and Joe) (Suspended: Will be integrated into one of the two other branches)

-• In Tokyo, a large-scale urban planning experiment was conducted to find the most efficient routes between large urban centers in various areas for the Tokyo metro system.
+• In Tokyo, a large-scale urban planning experiment was conducted to determine the most efficient routes between major urban centers in various areas for the Tokyo Metro system.
 The experiment used slime mold because it needs to spread itself to survive and find food, so it takes the most optimal route so it can save its energy and health.
 Food for the slime mold was placed at each urban center so researchers could observe the most optimal routes for the metro system to follow.
 This branch is recreating that in Los Angeles and are planning out a lab report and lab writeup to record the findings.

 Research Questions